 NSF Staff can log in using their NSF ID and password to access the NSF Research.gov Desktop.
 Note: you must either be on the NSF internal network or connected remotely via Access NSF to log in.

-Research.gov provides a comprehensive menu of services focused on the needs of research organizations, from grant application status to project and financial reporting.
+Research.gov provides a comprehensive menu of services focused on the needs of research organizations, from proposal status to project and financial reporting.
 Research.gov provides grantees with greater access to federal research agencies' grants management services and streamlined functionality.
 Grants.gov will continue to offer “Find and Apply” services.

 For technical questions or immediate assistance, please contact the NSF Help Desk: